Kaden-Ven-Gryphon/school-projects/README.md

 This is a collection of discrete event simulation programming assignments written in C.

+## Dart Premier League

+Final project for my bachelors degree.
+Group project making a dart gaming managing and scoring app in C++ and QT.

+## Guitar App

+A computer vision project that uses opencv with python to track your hands and a guitar and display where to put your fingers for each chord.

 ## Heat Transfer Sim

 This is a math based simulation of heat moving through a 1d, and 2d medium, it is written in C and uses my C image making library to create visualizations.